cyuanjun/Toto-Number-Analysis/README.md

 ## 📊 Project Overview

-The goal of this project is to explore whether
+The goal of this project is to explore whether there is a smarter way to select our TOTO numbers that would give us a statistical advantage over just randomly selecting them.
+We will be doing this through:
-- Analyze the frequency of winning numbers.
+- Analysing the frequency of winning numbers.
-- Visualize trends over time.
+- Visualising trends over time.
-- Identify number distribution and repetition patterns.
+- Identifying number distribution and repetition patterns.
-- Explore and evaluate basic prediction strategies.
+- Exploring and evaluating basic prediction strategies.

 ---